 Ethics hearings are not held to resolve civil matters or criminal complaints–they are only held to determine if the REALTORS® Code of Ethics had been violated.

 If the Grievance Committee concludes that a hearing should be held, both parties (the complainant and the respondent REALTOR®) are notified of the time and date of the hearing along with instructions as to the procedures that are followed.
 Both parties are provided an opportunity to state their case and present evidence to the Ethics Hearing Panel.

 At the conclusion of the hearing, the Panel decides if the REALTORS® Code of Ethics has been violated.
 Disciplinary action can be taken against the REALTOR® ranging from a warning, requirement of educational training, fines, or suspension or even expulsion from the Association.
 The role of the Association is to vindicate the Code of Ethics and to educate the member.

 Complaint Filing Instructions

-Please fill out the complaint form below under “complainant and respondent”.
+Please complete and submit the complaint form.
 The “complainant” is the person filing the complaint.
 The “respondent” is the person(s) you are filing the complaint against.

 Please allow thirty (30) days for the Grievance Committee’s investigation process.
 After that time, you will be notified in writing of the Committee’s decision.